 AMCP believes in competitive marketplace solutions to lower costs for Americans and recognizes the critical need to address the rising cost of prescription medications.
 Rebates represent a way to negotiate drug discounts and constitute an important tool to control drug costs.
 When it comes to containing cost, competition is key.
 Policies that encourage greater competition and address the cost of drugs will help leverage negotiating tools to lower the costs of pharmaceuticals.

-The complex nature of healthcare reimbursement has led to the creation of equally complex solutions to manage costs.
 Manufacturer rebates are one of those solutions.
 Managed Care Organizations (MCOs) use many strategies to help reduce overall costs to both the individual consumer and the health care system while ensuring continued access to lifesaving therapies.
 Pharmaceutical manufacturer rebates are a key strategy used to enhance price negotiations and ensure affordability of prescription medications and to drive down overall costs.

 Rebates are also an important tool in value-based contracting (VBC).
 AMCP supports the health care system’s transition toward value-based care, as it is a primary strategy for improving patient care while managing costs.
-The implementation of effective, outcomes-driven, value-based contracting strategies remains a key focus area for AMCP and its members, and rebates play an important part in VBC.
+(1) The implementation of effective, outcomes-driven, value-based contracting strategies remains a key focus area for AMCP and its members, and rebates play an important part in VBC.

 In 2019, the Department of Health and Human Services (HHS) proposed a regulation to eliminate a safe harbor of the federal anti-kickback statute for manufacturer rebates to pharmacy benefit managers (PBMs).
 In examining the value of the rebate system, the primary purpose of this regulation was to reduce federal spending.
 However, the Centers for Medicare & Medicaid Services’ (CMS) Office of the Actuary estimated that this rule would increase total drug spending by $137 billion by 2029 and increase federal spending on Medicare Part D by $196.1 billion.
-(1)
+(2)

 Center for Medicare and Medicaid Services.
 Proposed Safe Harbor Regulation.
 Available at: https://www.cms.gov/Research-Statistics-Data-and-Systems/Research/ActuarialStudies/Downloads/ProposedSafeHarborRegulationImpact.pdf.
 Accessed June 19, 2020.

 Congressional Budget Office.
 Incorporating the Effects of the Proposed Rule on Safe Harbors for Pharmaceutical Rebates in CBO’s Budget Projections—Supplemental Material for Updated Budget Projections: 2019 to 2029.
 Available at: https://www.cbo.gov/system/files/2019-05/55151-SupplementalMaterial.pdf.
 Accessed June 16, 2020.

 Approved by the AMCP Board of Directors, April 2021